lxgr-linux/pokete/wiki.md

 - Evolves to [Voglo](#voglo) at level 20

 #### Voglo
-A very agressive bird Pokete that can only be found in the woods.
+A very aggressive bird Pokete that can only be found in the woods.

 ```
     ?